-For the purposes of this MEMORANDUM OF AGREEMENT, the following definitions shall apply:
+For the purposes of this MOA, the following definitions shall apply:

-- A. The term "Administrative Plan" is defined as the plan that describes PHA policies for the administration of the Section 8 Housing Choice Voucher (HCV) Program. - B. The term "Annual Contributions Contract" (ACC) shall mean a written agreement between HUD and a PHA to provide annual contributions for the purpose of providing Housing Assistance Payments (HAP) and other expenses pursuant to the Housing Choice Voucher (HCV) Program. - C. The term "Host Jurisdiction" shall mean the jurisdiction of a PHA in Orange County where the Issuing PHA is not otherwise authorized to administer its programs, but to which an eligible family wishes to move and use a Voucher issued by the Issuing PHA. - D. The term "Housing Quality Standards" (HQS) shall mean the minimum dwelling unit standards required to protect the health and safety of tenants. - E. The term "HUD Portability Procedures" shall mean the procedures required by federal regulations governing the use of Vouchers in a jurisdiction of another PHA in the absence of a voluntary MOA between or among these agencies. - F. The term "Issuing PHA" shall mean a PHA that issued a Voucher to a family participating in the Housing Choice Voucher (HCV) Program in Orange County, California (Orange County) that wishes to move to another PHA's jurisdiction within Orange County (Host PHA). - G. The term "Jurisdiction" shall mean the geographical area in which a PHA has authority under state and local law to administer the Housing Choice Voucher (HCV) Program. - H. The term "Mobility" is distinct from Portability and shall mean the movement of Housing Choice Voucher Holders among the three PHAs within the geographic boundaries of the County of Orange, California (e.g. Anaheim, Garden Grove, and Orange County), the details of which are outlined in this MOA. - I. The term "Portability" shall mean a Voucher recipient's right to move from one PHA's jurisdiction to another PHA's jurisdiction within the United States and associated territories. - J. The term "Voucher(s)" shall mean a HUD Section 8 Housing Choice Voucher.
+- A. The term "Administrative Plan" is defined as the plan that describes PHA policies for the administration of the Housing Choice Voucher (HCV) Program. - B. The term "Annual Contributions Contract" (ACC) shall mean a written agreement between HUD and a PHA to provide annual contributions for the purpose of providing Housing Assistance Payments (HAP) and other expenses pursuant to the Housing Choice Voucher (HCV) Program. - C. The term "Host Jurisdiction" shall mean the jurisdiction of a PHA in Orange County where the Issuing PHA is not otherwise authorized to administer its Housing Choice Voucher Program, but to which an eligible family wishes to move and use a Voucher issued by the Issuing PHA. - D. The term "Housing Quality Standards" (HOS) shall mean the minimum dwelling unit standards required to protect the health and safety of tenants. - E. The term "HUD Portability Procedures" shall mean the procedures required by federal regulations governing the use of Vouchers in a jurisdiction of another PHA in the absence of a voluntary MOA between or among these agencies. - F. The term "Inspection" shall mean examination of a rental unit for compliance with HOS. - G. The term "Issuing PHA" shall mean a PHA that issued a Voucher to a family participating in the Housing Choice Voucher (HCV) Program in Orange County, California that wishes to move to another PHA's jurisdiction within Orange County (Host PHA). - H. The term "Jurisdiction" shall mean the geographical area in which a PHA has authority under state and local law to administer the Housing Choice Voucher (HCV) Program. - I. The term "Mobility" is distinct from Portability and shall mean the movement of Housing Choice Voucher Holders among the four PHAs within the geographic boundaries of the County of Orange, California, the details of which are outlined in this MOA. - J. The term "Portability" shall mean a Voucher recipient's right to move from one PHA's jurisdiction to another PHA's jurisdiction within the United States and associated territories. - K. The term "Quality Control Inspection" shall mean any one of the random sample inspections performed by the Host PHA upon request by the Issuing PHA pursuant to Section III (D)(3)(e) to ensure compliance with HUD HQS standards. - L. The term "Voucher(s)" shall mean a HUD Housing Choice Voucher.